 Before taking a Public Safety Statement, the involved officer shall be separated from other members by the field supervisor.
 The field supervisor shall turn off and seize the involved officer's Body Worn Camera (BWC) as evidence, and the field supervisor's BWC shall be deactivated during the Public Safety Statement.
-The supervisor will turn over the involved officer's BWC to SFPD criminal investigators after their arrival on scene.
-Supervisors shall write a statement regarding the chain of custody of the BWC's.
+The supervisor will turn over the involved officer's BWC to Crime Scene Investigations personnel after their arrival on scene.
 If there are multiple involved officers, the field supervisor should obtain Public Safety Statements from each officer separately, if feasible.